carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 # Twarc Search Command

 Returns tweets posted during the past 7 days that match a given query.
+We can put in more than just one word, but for now let's stick with a previous one-word search.

+Earlier we searched for 500 posts for #catsofinstagram.
+Now let's look for 2000.
 Let's make a new cell in our Notebook and run a search command.
 Remember that we need to specify an output file.
 It is optional to use the `>` sign to signify the output file.

-Earlier we searched for 500 posts for #catsofinstagram.
-Now let's look for 2000.

 ~~~
 !twarc2 search --limit 2000 "(#catsofinstagram)" hashtag_cats.jsonl